abs-tudelft/vhdmmio/mdbook/src/multirequest.md

 The value must be a boolean (default `yes`).

 This key is optional unless required by context.
 If not specified, the default value (`yes`) is used.

+## `overflow-internal`

+Configures strobing an internal signal when the most significant bit of the internal register flips from high to low during an increment or accumulate operation.
+This essentially serves as an overflow signal for counter fields.

+The following values are supported:

+ - `null` (default): the feature is disabled.

+ - a string matching `[a-zA-Z][a-zA-Z0-9_]*`: an internal signal with the given name is created (if necessary) and strobed when an increment or accumulate operation causes the MSB of the data register to be cleared.

+This key is optional unless required by context.
+If not specified, the default value (`null`) is used.

+## `underflow-internal`

+Configures strobing an internal signal when the most significant bit of the internal register flips from low to high during a decrement or subtract operation.
+This essentially serves as an underflow signal for counter fields.

+The following values are supported:

+ - `null` (default): the feature is disabled.

+ - a string matching `[a-zA-Z][a-zA-Z0-9_]*`: an internal signal with the given name is created (if necessary) and strobed when a decrement or subtract operation causes the MSB of the data register to be set.

+This key is optional unless required by context.
+If not specified, the default value (`null`) is used.